OctopusDeploy/blog/blog/2022-11/using-hashicorp-vault-with-octopus-deploy/index.md

  - Step Templates
 ---

 Storing sensitive values in Octopus Deploy solves many problems.
-If your organization has standardized on a secrets manager though, that might mean storing sensitive values twice, making secrets management more complicated.
+If your organization has standardized on a secrets manager, though, that might mean storing sensitive values twice, making secrets management more complicated.

 Octopus has supported the concept of [sensitive variables](https://octopus.com/docs/projects/variables/sensitive-variables) since [Octopus 2.0](https://octopus.com/blog/new-in-2.0/sensitive-variables), but customers often ask about support for secret managers.
 One in particular is [HashiCorp Vault](https://www.vaultproject.io/).